-To do this Do this Create a new route Select A ROUTES or • Protect an Application, and start creating a new route.
-Select a route Select A ROUTES, and then select a route to view.
-Display the config of a selected route Select a route, and then select and 🗗 Display.
-Deploy a selected route Select a route, and then select Deploy.
-Undeploy a selected route Select a deployed route, and then select : and ★ Undeploy.
-Change the basic config of a selected route Select a route, and then select & Route settings.
+To do this Do this Create a new route.
+Select ◆ Protect an Application, and then select Structured.
+Select ♣ ROUTES, ♣ Create a route, and then select Structured.
+Select a route Select & ROUTES, and then select a route to view.
+Display the config of a selected route.
+Select a route, and then select and 🗗 Display.
+Deploy a selected route.
+Select a route, and then select 📤 Deploy.

+To do this Do this Undeploy a selected route.
+Select a deployed route, and then select and ★ Undeploy.
+Change the basic config of a selected route.
+Select a route, and then select A Route settings.
 Edit the route and save the changes.